 Disparities in Access to Opportunity

+The Fair Housing Act prohibits discrimination on the basis of race, color, religion, sex, familial status, national origin, and disability.
+As noted, HUD provides to program participants certain nationally-uniform data in the form of maps and tables to answer specific questions.
+Where HUD does not provide maps and tables, program participants must supplement the HUD-provided data with local data and local knowledge outlined in 24 C.F.R. § 5.152.
+In this section of the Assessment Tool, HUD asks specific questions about disparities for protected classes for which HUD is providing data and notes in these instructions which HUD-provided maps and tables should be used to answer particular questions.
+Note, however, that Question 2(a) asks about these disparities in access to opportunity for all protected classes using local data and local knowledge beyond the HUD-provided data.

+Using the Opportunity Indices

-For question (1), refer to Table 12.
-Table 12 provides index scores or values for the following opportunity indicator indices: Low Poverty; School Proficiency; Labor Market Engagement; Jobs Proximity; Low Transportation Costs; Transit Trips Index; and Environmental Health by race/ethnicity and households below the poverty line.
-A higher score on each of the indices would indicate: lower neighborhood poverty rates; higher levels of school proficiency; higher levels of labor engagement; closer proximity to jobs; lower transportation costs; closer access to public transportation; and greater neighborhood environmental quality (i.e., lower exposure rates to harmful toxins).
-Using the indices provided, program participants will be able to compare access to key opportunity assets with relative ease by consulting a single table and a series of maps.
+Questions in this section rely on the Opportunity Indices in the HUD-provided data.
+Table 12 provides index values for the following opportunity indicator indices: Low Poverty; School Proficiency; Labor Market Engagement; Jobs Proximity; Low Transportation Costs; Transit Trips Index; and Environmental Health.
+The Opportunity Indices are provided by race/ethnicity, including for income adjusted comparisons (i.e. households below the poverty line by race/ethnicity).
+A higher value on each of the indices would indicate: higher levels of school proficiency; higher levels of labor engagement; closer proximity to jobs; lower transportation costs; better access to public transportation; lower neighborhood poverty rates; and greater neighborhood environmental quality (i.e., lower exposure rates to harmful toxins).
+Using the indices provided, program participants will be able to compare access to key opportunity assets with relative ease by consulting a single table.
 These indices are based on nationally available data sources.
-Local data and local knowledge may be particularly helpful in connection with these analyses